Meherab151175/stock-backend/Readme.md

 # Stock CRUD API 📈

-A high-performance FastAPI backend application for managing stock data, built with SQLModel and PostgreSQL.
+A high-performance FastAPI backend application for managing stock data, built with FastAPI and JSON file storage.
 This API supports CRUD operations, pagination, filtering by trade code, and fetching distinct trade codes.
 It's designed to integrate seamlessly with a frontend like React with CORS enabled. 🚀

 # Table of Contents 📋

 - Features
 - Tech Stack
 - Installation
-- Environment Variables
-- Database Setup
+- Data Storage
 - Running the App
 - API Endpoints
 - Example Requests